Rare events and disorder control the brittle yielding of well-annealed amorphous solids: Details on the simulation methods

 .
 Glass samples with a seed (soft region) have been prepared by first equilibrating liquid configurations at a finite temperature, $T_{\rm ini}$, which is sometimes referred to as the fictive temperature of the glass sample.
 We prepare equilibrium configurations for the polydisperse spheres using swap Monte-Carlo simulations~\cite{ninarello2017models}, which allows us to access a wide range of $T_{\rm ini}$.
 With probability $P_{\rm swap}=0.2$, we perform a swap move where we pick two particles at random and attempt to exchange their diameters, and with probability $1-P_{\rm swap}=0.8$, we perform conventional Monte-Carlo translational moves.

-In order to introduce a seed (soft region), we define an ellipsoidal region whose size is characterized by the length of the major axis $D_a$ and the length of the minor axis $D_b$ (see Fig.~2 of the main text).
+In order to introduce a seed (soft region), we define an ellipsoidal region whose size is characterized by the length of the major axis $D_a$ and the length of the minor axis $D_b$ (see Fig.~2 in the main text).
 For most of our study $D_b$ is fixed to the value of $8$, and we vary $D_a$ from $0$ to $90$.
 The linear box length of the two-dimensional system for $N=8000$ is $L = 89.4$ and for $N=64000$ is $L = 253$.
-We then perform additional swap Monte-Carlo simulations only for the particles inside the ellipsoidal region defined above.
+We then perform additional swap Monte-Carlo simulations only for the particles inside the ellipsoidal region defined above while the particles outside stay pinned.
 The temperature of this additional Monte-Carlo simulations is $T_{\rm h}=10.0$.
 The dynamical mode-coupling crossover~\cite{gotze2008complex} of the system is $T_{\rm mct} \approx 0.110$.
 Thus $T_{\rm h}$ is about $100$ times higher than the mode-coupling crossover temperature of the system.
 We then quench the obtained configuration down to zero temperature by using the conjugate gradient method.
-Thus our glass samples contain a disordered, poorly-annealed region in the middle of the simulation box (see Fig.~2 of the main text).
+Thus our glass samples contain a disordered, poorly-annealed region in the middle of the simulation box (see Fig.~\ref{fig:before_yielding} in the main text).

 .
 We have performed strain-controlled athermal quasi-static shear (AQS) deformation using Lees-Edwards boundary conditions~\cite{maloney2006amorphous}.
 The AQS shear method consists of a succession of tiny uniform shear deformation with $\Delta \gamma=10^{-4}$, followed by energy minimization via the conjugate-gradient method.
 The AQS deformation is performed along the $x$-direction.
 Note that during the AQS deformation, the system is always located in a potential energy minimum (except of course during the transient conjugate-gradient minimization), i.e., it stays at $T=0$.